 What makes a home smart?

 A smart speaker from Amazon or Google is a marvel of computer engineering.
 But although the use of voice commands to control lights, thermostats, etc. in your home may make it more convenient to live in, it really doesn’t make it very smart.
 For a home to truly be smart it should sense what is happening in and around your home and take actions to anticipate your needs based on that input.

-There are a wealth of sensors that can be integrated in a smart home to let a smart home processor / hub know what is happening inside the home.
+Many sensors can be integrated into a smart home to let a smart home processor / hub know what is happening inside the home.
 Motion sensors can, for example, be used to tell where people are in a home.
-A smart thermostat can tell the temperature in a home and whether, for example, the temperature is too cold and there is risk of a pipe freezing.
-An alarm system integrated into a smart home can detect if there is a fire and trigger lights to be turned on to help a family safely exit the home, flash exterior lights to allow first responders to quickly locate the home, and turn off a forced air HVAC system so it doesn’t spread smoke throughout the home
+A smart thermostat can tell the temperature in a home and whether, for example, the temperature is too cold and there is a risk of a pipe freezing.
+An alarm system integrated into a smart home can detect if there is a fire and trigger lights to be turned on to help a family safely exit the home, flash exterior lights to allow first responders to quickly locate the home, and turn off a forced-air HVAC system so it doesn’t spread smoke throughout the home

 Similarly, the Tempest Weather System can be a valuable tool for integrating outside environmental information into a smart home.
+Tempest offers direct integrations to Amazon's Alexa, Google Assistant, Crestron, Indigo,Homeseer, and more.
 The Tempest System includes sensors for:

 - Air Temperature

 - Barometric Pressure

 - Lightning Strikes and distance from the station to the strike

 - Rain Onset